Page cover

 Let's write a trivial plugin in go

 Note that this document is written pre-release.
-Details are subject to change.
+Details, particularly around the SDK, are subject to change.

 One of the key features of rtd.pub is the ability to use any language to implement your integration with Excel.
 Perhaps you have an existing system that you want to extend, or simply prefer writing code in a particular language.